cogent3/cogent3/doc/index.rst

         :text:
         :classes: stretched-link

-.. note:: See :ref:`data_links` for data the files used.
+.. note:: Click :ref:`here <data_links>` to download the data files used in the documentation.

 .. toctree::
     :hidden: